Redninja106/simulationframework/README.md

 <br>SimulationFramework</br>
 </h1>

-SimulationFramework is a framework for graphical desktop apps using .NET.
+SimulationFramework is a framework for creative coding, game development, and graphical apps built on .NET 6.
 It is designed with simplicity and ease of use in mind in order to cut down on development time for rapid prototyping.
 Making heavy use of interfaces, all major features are abstracted to make SimulationFramework completely dependency free and by extension completely cross-platform.

 ⚠️ Currently, SimulationFramework is in a very early state of development. ⚠️